The Diesel Page

 How these factors affect diesel fuel economy.

 We here at The Diesel Page have been telling folks for years that, in general, a diesel engine produces its best fuel economy when run at or near the RPM that coincides with its torque peak.
 In June 2006, we actually dyno tested a new 6.5L fuel economy engine while using Peninsular Diesel's calibrated fuel metering and engine dynamometer system, in hopes of confirming that fact.
-We were not disappointed.
+What did we discover?

 Cylinder Heads & Ricardo Comet

-This article was first written in May 2006 when diesel fuel cost just $2.90/gallon.
-Following hurricane Katrina in 2005 and huge petroleum price increases in 2008, GM diesel owners became increasingly concerned about the $3-5/gallon diesel fuel.
-In an effort to help owners better understand the 6.2/6.5 engine design and to provide a little insight into how to improve fuel economy, we discussed cylinder head and pre-cup design.
-Now that diesel fuel has reached $5/gallon in some parts of the country, we'll reload an expanded version of that article, and provide even more information about how to squeeze more fuel economy from your GM diesel.
+Following hurricane Katrina in 2005 and the big petroleum price increases that appeared in 2008, GM diesel owners became increasingly concerned about the $3.00 and eventually $5.00 per gallon diesel fuel.
+In an effort to help owners better understand the 6.2L/6.5L engine design and to illustrate ways to improve fuel economy, we discuss cylinder head and pre-cup design to show how you can squeeze even more fuel economy from your GM diesel.

 Top Ten Proven Ways to Stretch Your Diesel Dollars.

 We've always been concerned about fuel economy.
-That's why many diesel owners bought a diesel in the first place, and is precisely why I bought a 6.2L diesel powered GMC K1500 in the 1980's.
+That's why many diesel owners bought a diesel in the first place, and is precisely why I bought a 6.2L diesel powered GMC K1500 in the 1980s.
 Compared to today, fuel was relatively cheap back in the day, but nearly everyone was still concerned about the cost of fuel.
-During that time period, most of my friends and family urged me to drive whenever we traveled together because of the tremendous fuel economy advantage that the 6.2L diesel produced.
+During that time period, most of my friends and family urged me to drive whenever we traveled together because of the tremendous fuel economy advantage that my 6.2L diesel produced.
 Beginning in 2001, fuel costs began a surge upward, pushed higher by the war on terror, then hurricane Katrina, the falling dollar and tightening supplies of world petroleum.
-Where we once saw diesel fuel at less than $1.30/gallon in the mid 90's, as 2008 we're seeing a painful $4.30 or higher.
-This upward trend will likely continue.
-What we hope to do here is illustrate powertrain management strategies and modifications that can help to improve fuel economy and save you money.
+Where we once saw diesel fuel at less than $1.30/gallon in the mid 90's, by 2008 we were seeing a painful $4.30 or higher.
+Since 2008, diesel fuel cost has risen and fallen.
+What we hope to do here is illustrate the most effective powertrain management strategies and truck modifications that can help improve fuel economy and save you money.

 What to use and when to use it.